JosephLai241/nomad/README.md

 `nomad` requires a [NerdFont][NerdFont] to correctly display the icons.
 Install a NerdFont before installing `nomad`, otherwise you will be very sad when you see what the tree looks like without a NerdFont.

-Follow the [NerdFont installation guide][NerdFont Installation] for instructions on how to do so.
+Follow the [NerdFont installation guide][NerdFont Installation] for instructions on how to do so for your system.

 # Usage